ShivankK26/Location-Lens/README.md

-# GeoGuessr Game
+# Location Lens

 A single-player geography guessing game built with Next.js, TypeScript, and MapLibre GL JS.
-Players are shown images of famous locations around the world and must guess where they are by clicking on a world map.
+Players are shown real-time images of famous locations around the world from Unsplash and must guess where they are by clicking on a world map.

 ## Features

 - 🌍 **Interactive World Map**: Click anywhere on the map to make your location guess
-- 🖼️ **Beautiful Location Images**: High-quality images from Unsplash
+- 🖼️ **Real-time Location Images**: Dynamic high-quality images from Unsplash API
 - 📊 **Real-time Scoring**: Points based on distance accuracy
 - 🎯 **Visual Results**: See your guess vs. actual location with connecting lines
 - 📱 **Responsive Design**: Works on desktop and mobile devices